abymsft/appworkshop/_entries/01-02 GitInit.md

 parent-id: intro
 ---

-### Challenge
+### Challenges
-* Create a GitHub repo in your GitHub account.
+* Create a Public GitHub repo in your GitHub account
-* Create an local folder and init a Git repo (or clone your GitHub repo, if you initialized it).
+* Create an local folder and init a Git repo (or clone your GitHub repo, if you initialized it)
 * Create a .gitignore file for .Net Core
-* Commit the file and push to your GitHub repo.
+* Commit the file and push to your GitHub repo
 * Create a Resource Group for your

+#### Challenge verification

 #### Tips